derberg/awesome-docs-with-static-site-generators/README.md

 You can share your templates or implementations by reporting an [issue](https://github.com/derberg/docu-based-on-static-site-generators/issues) or by submitting a [pull request](https://github.com/derberg/docu-based-on-static-site-generators/pulls).

+Why not just templates only?
+Simply because basing on my experience it is sometimes also good to learn on ready implementations.
+This is how I understood what generators are.
+I played with https://github.com/Wiredcraft/carte [Jekyll] and https://github.com/liferay/alloyui.com [DocPad] first, and prepared a proof of concept by setting up the second one locally with my own content.

 ## Static Site Generators

 * Short explanation: Tools to generate a web page that you can host for free using services like [GitHub Pages](https://pages.github.com/).